ChrystianDuarte/rhosmapi/README.md

 ## Smoke Test 3scale Istio Mixer Adapter

-1. From the terminal, execute the following to invoke your catalog service directly via the Istio ingress:
+1. From the terminal, execute the following to invoke your user service directly via the Istio ingress:

     ```
     $ curl -v \